dzenbot/DZNEmptyDataSet/README.md

 github "dzenbot/DZNEmptyDataSet"
 ```

-To integrate DZNEmptyDataSet into your Xcode project using SPM, specify it in your `Package`:
+To integrate DZNEmptyDataSet into your Xcode project using SPM, specify it in your `Package.swift`:

 ```ruby
 .package(